LockManipulator/Cubegression-Light/README.md

 INSTALLING

 Download CubeModLoader.fip from https://github.com/ChrisMiuchiz/Cube-World-Mod-Launcher/releases and place it in your Cube World folder (should be Steam\steamapps\common\Cube World).
-Make a folder called "Mods" (without quotes) in your Cube World folder and put cubegression.dll in that Mods folder.
+Make a folder called "Mods" (without quotes) in your Cube World folder and put LichModsCubegression.dll in that Mods folder.

 ABOUT